 For further information about PENLEY, LLANERCH PANNA and ISCOYD PARK Polish Hospitals click here.

 There are 2 books with further information and photos “A Millennium History of Penley” and ” The Spirit of Penley ” both written by Shirley and Derrick Pratt.
 Also “Penley A History of the Polish Hospital in Pictures 1946-1999” written by Keith B. Jones.

-RWF and Hightown Barracks.
-WREXHAM, during the 1914-18 war felt the full impact of the hardships and heartbreaks of war.
-Hightown Barracks, as the depot of the Royal Welsh Fusiliers saw the hasty mobilisation of [more]
+Wartime Wrexham and it’s contribution WREXHAM, during the 1914-18 war felt the full impact of the hardships and heartbreaks of war.
+Hightown Barracks, as the depot of the Royal Welsh Fusiliers saw the hasty mobilisation [more]

 Albert Edward EVANS was born in 1910.
 His father George Albert Evans and mother Elizabeth Ann Evans resided at 38, Hill Street, Lodge, Brymbo at the time of his birth.
 Albert was married to Gladys [more]